DevExpress/devextreme-documentation/concepts/Common/Integration Guides/40 Bind DevExtreme components to GraphQL/40 Bind DevExtreme components to GraphQL.md

     ![Vite wizard](/images/GraphQL/vite-create.png)

 4. Open the folder, and install the necessary dependencies for the Vite app:

         cd vite-react
         npm i @apollo/client devextreme devextreme-react graphql loadsh whatwg-fetch

-5. Copy the code from the [Data Grid CRUD demo](https://js.devexpress.com/React/Demos/WidgetsGallery/Demo/DataGrid/CRUDOperations/MaterialBlueLight/) to your Vite application.
+5. Copy the code from the [DataGrid CRUD demo](https://js.devexpress.com/React/Demos/WidgetsGallery/Demo/DataGrid/CRUDOperations/MaterialBlueLight/) to your Vite application.

 6. (Optional) Launch the application to confirm that it works: